 Children in the garden kids are very special in this country.

-Walk along The Bund at the end of Nanjing Lu (road) to try to get away from some of the people.
-So many people.
-As an American you may be asked to pose in many picture, especially if your female, and tall with blonde hair.
-Boy, do you stand out then.
+We walked along The Bund at the end of Nanjing Dong Lu (road) to try to get away from some of the people.
+There were so many people!

-Walk along the waterside Bund.
-Along the Huangpu River near the Yangtze River delta, the estuary of the Changjiang River?
+We walked along the waterside Bund.
+Along the Huangpu River near the Yangtze River delta, the estuary of the Changjiang River.

 At the end of the road is the Bund Waterfront.

-Nanjing Lu (road).
+Nanjing Dong Lu (road).
 One of the busiest streets.
 We drove down it many times.

 The Shanghai Exhibition Hall